St. Joan of Arc Secondary School, Hong Kong

 St. Joan of Arc Secondary School (SJA, 聖貞德中學) is a Roman Catholic co-educational school founded in 1955 by a group of Catholic women who graduated from the University of Hong Kong.

-English is the primary medium of instruction in St. Joan of Arc Secondary School.
-It is the medium of instruction in junior Form English, Mathematics and Integrated Science.
-English is the language of instruction for most of the NSS subjects.
+Chinese is the primary medium of instruction in St. Joan of Arc Secondary School.
+English is the language of instruction only for Non-Chinese Students (NCS).
+Most of the NSS subjects are taught in Chinese.

-In Chinese Language classes, Mandarin language is the medium of instruction.
-Chinese language is used in some of the elective subjects.
+In Chinese Language classes, Cantonese is the medium of instruction.

-St. Joan of Arc Secondary School is currently located in Braemer Hill, North Point, Hong Kong Island, Hong Kong.
+St. Joan of Arc Secondary School is currently located in Braemar Hill, North Point, Hong Kong Island, Hong Kong.

 Class structure

-There are four classes from Form I to VI.
+There are three classes from Form I to VI.